drazengolic/kombinat/README.md

   - **Variations** (custom)

 Generators are generaly recommended as they are not only faster, but also memory efficient, and can store results into different slices.
 If you need to reuse the results many times, functions that generate the entire result set are also available.

+## Production

+The package is heavily used in a simple web game [My Number](https://mynumber.drazengolic.com) ([Moj Broj](https://mojbroj.drazengolic.com)) that is similar in spirit to Countdown Numbers, but modeled after one of the games in the popular TV show _Slagalica_ on Radio Television of Serbia.

 # Usage